This post may contain affiliate links which means I earn a commission for purchases made through links in this post at no extra cost to you. .

 -can move a board to another team if needed

 -easy ‘grab and drag’ of the screen back and forth

 -add due dates

 -copy feature (I think this works the same as duplicate)

 -see a list of activity for the card

 There’s more, but some features require the paid version.

 Here’s a video to learn the basics of Trello yourself and see if you may like to give it a try!

 Click HERE to see if Trello can help you get organized, too!

-Know someone who could use help getting organized?
+Know someone who could use help getting organized with trello?
 SHARE this post!